edurant/edurant.github.io/courses/csc4601/ps/06/index.md

 ## Problem 4: Growing Trees and the Gini Index

 There are various algorithms to construct a decision tree.
 The classification and regression trees (CART) algorithm is the most popular algorithm.
-It consists of a top-down greedy approach known as \textit{recursive binary splitting} that aims at dividing the feature space into non-overlapping regions: it begins at the root or top of the tree, finds the best split at the root and then successively repeats the same steps for each child node (top-down: it starts from the root, greedy: it chooses the best split at each step).
+It consists of a top-down greedy approach known as *recursive binary splitting* that aims at dividing the feature space into non-overlapping regions: it begins at the root or top of the tree, finds the best split at the root and then successively repeats the same steps for each child node (top-down: it starts from the root, greedy: it chooses the best split at each step).
 When constructing a classification tree, the best split is chosen according to a measure that indicates the node impurity - node impurity refers to how much the data in each node or region are mixed.
 An example of such measure is the Gini index.

 __Steps of CART algorithm (classification)__